Business Success Stories – Tom Rumbaugh

-In the beginning those little patch orders might be something you say yes to.
-You’ll do those orders with a minimum 50 patches and that works out really well for you.
+In the beginning, those little patch orders might be something you say yes to.
+You’ll do those orders with a minimum of 50 patches and that works out really well for you.
 We’ve had customers that just take off, and patches are a staple of their business.
 Whereas other businesses choose to stop doing that.
 You have to find what’s making you money, what your customers want.
-But in the beginning you’ve go to be able to go out there and get a taste of everything so you can find your niche.
+But in the beginning, you got to be able to go out there and get a taste of everything so you can find your niche.

 It’s why so many single head embroidery machines go out with a cut-and-press system from Colman and Company.
 It’s so someone can say yes to a job.

 Having multiple custom apparel machines gives you the ability to grow.
 The ability to go to your cousin’s kid’s game and meet the parents and the coaches, and convert one team over to getting their jerseys from you, or just parent t-shirts.

 There were times when it was an all night affair.
 Friends and family would come in just to help out.
 Jerseys spread out all across the shop.